shirok/Gauche-makiki/README.md

   submatches can be retrieved later.

 For each incoming request, the server matches its path of the request uri against `PATTERN`.
-If `PATTERN` is a string, entire request path must match exactly to the pattern.
-If `PATTERN` is a regexp, `rxmatch` is used.
+Note: For component-wise match with a list pattern, trailing slashes of request path is ignored; that is, `("foo" x)` maches `"/foo/bar"` and `"/foo/bar/"`.

 When the request path matches, the server calls `HANDLER-PROC` with two arguments:

     (handler-proc REQUEST APP-DATA)